cdugg/Assorted-Files/MappingPage/README.md

 This is all my first attempt at using JavaScript which is not something I have ever been taught.

+ISSUE:

+Must use as a hosted site.
+Street view will not work for local testing. easy solutions:

+- in python2 navigate to folder and type python -m SimpleHTTPServer

+- in python3 navigate to folder and type python -m http.server

 Other files needed:

 # Images